Travelgate/documentation/kb/faqs/glossary.md

 The settings and parameters that define how a system or service operates.
 It also refers to the set of credentials, endpoints and parameters required to access a supplier's system.

 - **Connection**
-The link between TravelgateX and an external system or a Partner, as well as the link between a Buyer and a Seller via TravelgateX.
+The link between Travelgate and an external system or a Partner, as well as the link between a Buyer and a Seller via Travelgate.

 - **Connectivity Marketplace**
 A platform where multiple providers offer their travel services or products, allowing for easy connectivity and transaction between suppliers and distributors.
-TravelgateX operates as a Connectivity Marketplace, bringing together Buyers and Sellers of travel product.
+Travelgate operates as a Connectivity Marketplace, bringing together Buyers and Sellers of travel product.

 - **Connector**
 A component that facilitates communication between different systems or APIs, ensuring that data can flow smoothly between them.